Projekt-Inzynierski-AK-AS-FD/Projekt-Inzynierski/SECURITY.md

 - **SECURITY DISCLOSURE**: Your responsibility is to report vulnerabilities to us using the guidelines outlined below.

-lease give detailed steps on how to disclose the vulnerability.
+Please give detailed steps on how to disclose the vulnerability.
 Keep these OWASP guidelines in mind ( https://www.owasp.org/index.php/Vulnerability_Disclosure_Cheat_Sheet ) when creating your disclosure policy.

 Below are some recommendations for security disclosures:

 "@Projekt-Inzynierski-AK-AS-FD/ich-troje" security contact { contact: mailto:haribo84111@gmail.com }
 When disclosing vulnerabilities please do the following:
-  1. Your name and affiliation (if any).
+  1. Include your name and affiliation (if any).
-  2. include scope of vulnerability.
+  2. Include scope of vulnerability.
 Let us know who could use this exploit.
-  3. document steps to identify the vulnerability.
+  3. Document steps to identify the vulnerability.
 It is important that we can reproduce your findings.
-  4. how to exploit vulnerability, give us an attack scenario.
+  4. How to exploit vulnerability, give us an attack scenario.

 ### Encryption key for haribo84111@gmail.com
 For critical flaws and sensitive security information you may encrypt your transmission with key below.